-Allowing parents to choose among public schools is the only effective way to provide principals with the parental involvement they need to create "no excuses" schools; schools where the education of children is placed above every other consideration.
+Allowing parents to choose among public schools is the only effective way to provide principals with the parental involvement they need to create "no excuses" schools, schools where the education of children is placed above every other consideration.
 A principal who finds parents are not choosing his public school knows he is doing something wrong and must change.
 When the principal sees parents are again choosing his school, he will know he is on the right track.

 Educating children is the paramount constitutional duty of lawmakers.
 While the legislature has provided ample funds and a multitude of programs for this purpose, it should now transfer key decisions over spending, hiring and classroom instruction from centralized bureaucracies to the local principal.
+The most effective way to secure good teachers is to allow an education leader, the principal, who has personally reviewed their qualifications, to hire them.
 Adopting this policy would revolutionize and dramatically improve our public schools.

-Only principals are close enough to students and teachers to insure that effective learning is actually taking place.
+Only principals are close enough to students and teachers to ensure that effective learning is actually taking place.
 Olympia cannot educate each child from afar through ever-increasing programs, initiatives and regulations.
 Only principals know the needs of their students and can tailor instructional programs to meet their needs.
 Lawmakers should give qualified principals the authority they need to manage and improve local schools.
-Putting principals in charge is the key to providing the one element the research shows is essential to student learning: placing an effective teacher in every classroom.
+Putting principals in charge is key to providing the one element research shows is essential to student learning: Placing an effective teacher in every classroom.